Viktoru/mlfruitandnut/README.md

 The custom module mlfruitandnut search and display dynamically crops and cultivars.

 See a glimpse about the module.
-Video: [video](https://vimeo.com/325511947)
+Open this [video](https://vimeo.com/325511947).

 ## Getting Started